TheArcadiaGroup/gosuto-wallet-desktop-svelte/README.md

 # Gosuto Wallet

+## Warning
+This version is incompatible with the previous version

 ## Technologies

 Sveltekit + Electron + Tailwindcss

 ## Getting Started